Cronge/Cronges-Mod/README.md

 <!-- Description -->

 I've always been fascinated by mods, and it was an interesting topic to me, so I decided to learn the basics and make a mod. <br/>
-I'm currently watching Kaupenjoe's [Minecraft 1.19 Fabric Modding Tutorials](https://www.youtube.com/playlist?list=PLKGarocXCE1EeLZggaXPJaARxnAbUD8Y_).
+I am currently watching Kaupenjoe's [Minecraft 1.19 Fabric Modding Tutorials](https://www.youtube.com/playlist?list=PLKGarocXCE1EeLZggaXPJaARxnAbUD8Y_).

 <!-- *I had another mod, but I messed with Git and lost all my work.
 So I decided to restart.* -->